WestDRI/wgpages/content/python3/python-06-loops.md

 {{< /question >}}

 {{< question num=8 >}}
-Write a script to build a list of words that are shorter than `n` from a given list of words `['red', 'green', 'white', 'black', 'pink', 'yellow']`.
+Write a script to build a list of words that are shorter than `n` characters from a given list of words `['red', 'green', 'white', 'black', 'pink', 'yellow']`.
 {{< /question >}}